Guy smiling and playing piano

 Autism-affirming therapy

 Therapy can be beneficial to everyone, as anyone can struggle with their mental health.
-But if you’re autistic, it’s especially important to get the therapy that’s personalized to your needs and your unique qualities.
-Autism-affirming therapy can help people feel supported, heard, understood and validated.
+But therapy for autistic adults is especially important.
+Therapy for autistic adults should be personalized to individual needs and unique qualities.
+Autism-affirming therapy can help people feel supported, heard, understood, and validated.
 Autism-affirming therapists work with you, and operate from a strengths-based approach rather than a deficit approach.
 Autism is not something to be treated, but rather, supported.
 When people do not receive the support they need, that can contribute to associated conditions including, but not limited to, depression and anxiety.

 Autism-affirming therapy for adults will help you navigate daily occurrences that you may struggle with, from relationships to self-care.
 But many autistic adults are skeptical of going to therapy out of fear of being misunderstood or invalidated.
 Sadly, too many providers are not neurodiversity-affirming, and that can discourage autistics from seeking therapy.
 We’re here to let you know the many benefits that you could gain from autism-affirming therapy.

-Read on to learn about the basics of autism-affirming therapy for adults as well as the reasons why it should be explored.
+Read on to learn about the basics of autism-affirming therapy for adults and 5 reasons to try it.

 What is autism-affirming therapy for adults?